felixabele/simple_audit/README.markdown

 # Assumptions and limitations

-  * Your user model is called User and the current user User.current See [sentient_user](http://github.com/bokmann/sentient_user) for more information.
+  * Your user model is called User (or Cms::User) and the current user User.current See [sentient_user](http://github.com/bokmann/sentient_user) for more information.